-This talk will provide an overview of the Department of Veterans Affairs (VA) chiropractic program.
-Data from published work assessing barriers, facilitators and impacts of program implementation, along with data on chiropractic services characteristics and usage trends will be presented.
-The talk will also discuss ongoing work assessing correlations between chiropractic use and opioid use, and outcomes to various doses of chiropractic care.
+This talk provided an overview of the Department of Veterans Affairs (VA) chiropractic program.
+Data from published work assessing barriers, facilitators and impacts of program implementation, along with data on chiropractic services characteristics and usage trends were presented.
+The talk also discussed ongoing work assessing correlations between chiropractic use and opioid use, and outcomes to various doses of chiropractic care.

 - Describe the characteristics and trends in use of chiropractic services in the VA healthcare system